Phillies OF Herrera arrested in domestic case, put on leave

 The 27-year-old, whose full name is David Odúbel Herrera, was released on a summons pending a future court date.

+MLB and the players’ association agreed to a domestic violence policy in 2015, giving Commissioner Rob Manfred the right to investigate and impose discipline.
+If discipline is warranted, a paid leave can be converted to a suspension without pay.

-The Phillies issued a statement Tuesday saying they were taking the matter seriously and support the joint agreement between the league and players’ union covering domestic violence.
+The Phillies issued a statement Tuesday saying they were taking the matter seriously and support the joint agreement covering domestic violence.

 “This morning we were made aware of an alleged incident involving Odúbel Herrera,” the statement read.
 “Upon receiving this information, we immediately reported the incident to Major League Baseball, which has informed us that Herrera has been placed on administrative leave.”

-The leave was effective Tuesday and can last up to seven days.
-In previous MLB investigations, the length of the administrative leave frequently has been extended while the probe continues.
+The leave was effective Tuesday and can last up to seven days while MLB officials look into the arrest.
+In several previous MLB investigations, the leave has been extended while the probe continues.

 The center fielder is hitting .222 with 1 home run and 16 RBIs in 39 games this season.